-Diana Rigg On Stage - Theater Credits, Bio and Tickets
+Diana Rigg On Stage - Theatre Credits, Bio and Tickets

 Dame Enid Diana Elizabeth Rigg was born on July 20, 1938 in Doncaster, England.
 She is known for her TV roles as Emma Peel on The Avengers during the 1960s and to modern day audiences as Lady Olenna Tyrell in the HBO series Game of Thrones.
 She is a BAFTA, Emmy, and Tony Award-winning actress.